bgd-labs/aave-proposals-v3/src/20240620_AaveV3Avalanche_SetACIAsEmissionManagerForWAVAXOnTheAvalancheNetwork/SetACIAsEmissionManagerForWAVAXOnTheAvalancheNetwork.md

 ## Simple Summary

-Following coordination with the Arbitrum Foundation, the ACI is requesting governance approval to appoint the ACI multisig to operate an LM program on the Arbitrum network on their behalf.
+Following coordination with the Avalanche Foundation, the ACI is requesting governance approval to appoint the ACI multisig to operate an LM program on the Avalanche network on their behalf.

 ## Motivation